Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-record-utulity-type-in-typescript.md

 };
 ```

-This will throw the following error, stating `Yaatree` is not a valid key.
+This will throw the following error: ' Yaatree` is not a valid key.

 ![TypeScript record type error](https://cdn.hashnode.com/res/hashnode/image/upload/v1646284058214/kgvaYtsyt.png)